 Field of research: I am generally interested in any aspect of animal behaviour as it relates to vertebrates.
 I am specifically interested in how animals communicate vocally.
 For many years now I have examined how forestry affects populations of wild birds that breed in the forests near Kamloops.
 I often have funds for this work and have hired numerous summer students over the years that have taken on aspects of their work for directed studies.

 Field of research: Ecology, evolution and behaviour of birds.
-For example, I am currently involved in a project that aims to determine methods of forest harvesting that will help ensure the health of avian populations.
 However, my interests cover not only birds but all aspects of conservation and population biology.
 I'm also, of course, very keen on analysing data - I love numbers!
-Students that I have supervised or co-supervised have studied such things as insect biodiversity, endangered species hotspots in B.C., the effect of capture on stress levels in wild elk, and the effects of Kamloops' wastewater effluent on fish.
+Students that I have supervised or co-supervised have studied such things as insect biodiversity, endangered species hotspots in B.C., the effect of capture on stress levels in wild elk, the abundance of pollinators in urban gardens, and the effects of Kamloops' wastewater effluent on fish.

 Research organisms: Grassland and wetland plants